rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

   http://www.rabbitmq.com/extensions.html#negative-acknowledgements
 - add an unforgeable user-id header.
 See http://www.rabbitmq.com/extensions.html#validated-user-id
-- support for pluggable SASL authentication mechanisms, and a new plugin to authenticate using SSL (see below)
+- pluggable SASL authentication mechanisms, and a new plugin to authenticate using SSL (see below)
-- support for authentication / authorisation backends, and a new plugin to authenticate and authorise using LDAP (see below)
+- pluggable authentication / authorisation backends, and a new plugin to authenticate and authorise using LDAP (see below)
-- support for internal exchanges (cannot be published to directly, typically used with exchange-to-exchange bindings)
+- internal exchanges (cannot be published to directly, typically used with exchange-to-exchange bindings)
-- support for users which cannot log in with a password
+- users can be made unable to log in with a password

 java client
 -----------
 enhancements
-- support for confirm mode
+- confirm mode
-- support for pluggable SASL authentication mechanisms
+- pluggable SASL authentication mechanisms

 .net client
 -----------
 bug fixes
-- fixed noAck in Subscription class
+- noAck in Subscription class

 enhancements
-- support for confirm mode
+- confirm mode
-- support for pluggable SASL authentication mechanisms
+- pluggable SASL authentication mechanisms
-- support for exchange to exchange bindings
 - API tidied up to more closely resemble that of the Java client

 management plugin
 -----------------
 bug fixes
-- fix race condition that can lead to stats db failing on queue deletion
+- race condition that can lead to stats db failing on queue deletion
-- fix closing connections on remote cluster nodes
+- closing connections on remote cluster nodes

 enhancements
 - command line tool rabbitmqadmin can display overview statistics and